 Soil investigation activities conducted within the Project Area indicate that contaminants have been released to soils through past management practices such as those associated with hazardous materials handling/disposal, waste discharges, spills, and leaks of cooling water and other fluids at the Station.
 On August 24, 2015, DTSC approved the Topock Soil Investigation Project based on the Topock Compressor Station Soil Investigation Project FEIR (August 2015).
 The primary purpose of the Soil Investigation Project is to gather sufficient soil samples to be able to reliably characterize the nature and extent of soil and sediment contamination within the Project Area.
 The soil investigation project includes soil sampling and analysis as described in the Soil Work Plan (CH2M Hill 2013), and the potential need for additional activities such as bench scale tests, pilot studies, and geotechnical evaluations to support a future Soil Corrective Measures Study/Feasibility Study (Soil CMS/FS) and plant or other biota sampling activities to support an ecological risk assessment within, and in the vicinity of, the Station.
+For the purposes of this analysis, bench scale tests and pilot studies, which will be conducted to support a future Soil CMS/FS, are categorized and analyzed as part of the future soil remediation effort - Soil Remediation and Potential Pilot Test (1F) - based on the scope and timeframe of the activity.

-The Soil Work Plan sampling began in November 2015 and continued through March 2016.
-Additional activities, similar to those described above associated with investigation have not vet been completed, and will depend on the results of soil sampling.
-If additional activities are to be completed, they would occur from 2016 to 2018.
-In addition, DTSC might need to conduct additional borings beyond the scope of the analysis that was included in the Soil Investigation Project FEIR; if this is determined necessary, compliance with CEQA, which may involve preparation of an addendum, would be conducted.
+The Soil Work Plan sampling began in November 2015 and continued through March 2016 2017.
+Additional activities, similar to those described above associated with investigation have not yet been completed, and will depend on the results of soil sampling.
+If additional activities are to be completed, they would occur from 2016 2017 to 2018.
+In addition, DTSC might need to conduct additional borings beyond the scope of the analysis that was included in the Soil Investigation Project FEIR; if this is determined necessary, compliance with CEOA, which may involve preparation of an addendum, would be conducted.
 All work would be conducted within the timeframe mentioned above.
 Implementation of the Soil Investigation Project will provide DTSC with sufficient data for the completion of the RFI/RI process that is consistent with state and federal guidance for site investigations and would support evaluation of possible soil cleanup action(s) if determined necessary.
 The results of the investigation activities will be compiled and combined with past Station investigation data sets for the preparation of the Final RFI/RI Report Volume 3 (Soil), which will enable the evaluation and selection of corrective measures, if necessary, in a future Soil CMS/FS.
 If any soil remedy is proposed, it would be implemented following completion of the Soil CMS/FS and associated environmental review as required by CEQA.